 Michael “Rattler” Markus

 Rattler has entered into a non-cooperating plea agreement that includes a joint recommendation of 36 months in prison.
 He remains out on supervised release awaiting sentencing.
-His sentencing date is May 29, 2018 at 11:00 AM in Bismarck federal court.
+His sentencing date is August 6, 2018, in Bismarck federal court.
 Legal information is on his case page here, and more information about Rattler and how you can support him is on his support committee page here.
 Supporters can make a financial contribution directly to Rattler here.

 ND State Charges:

 Alexander Simon (pictured center) and Mary Redway (center-right) were the first two Water Protectors sentenced to jail time.

 Both have now served their jail time and have been released.
 Simon served 12 days and Redway served four days.

 More information on Mary and Alex is here.

 Writing letters to prisoners is an important form of solidarity.
 A few things to keep in mind: